Tarush-Singh35/Dynamic-gate-control-based-4-stage-charge-pump/README.md

 # Netlist:

 Refer to the netlist of the circuit here: <a href='Dynamic_CP.cir'>Dynamic Charge Pump Circuit</a>

+# Observations:
+- The output voltage is 5V .The voltage gain has significantly improved as threshold voltage drop is removed and ON resistance of Charge Transfer Switch is reduced.
+Further, the substrate bias effect in the Charge Pump circuitis also removed.However operated in Strong inversion region has caused this circuit to have a trade-of between gain and speed hence the circuit can be used for high speed application but it has low noise margin as well as low SNR this can be seen in the transient analysis.

 # Author:
 • Tarush Singh, B.E(ECE), MCT Rajiv Gandhi Institute of Technology, Andheri, Versova-400053.